 Have you wondered how to talk to your kids about refugees?
 Has the subject come up as you hear reports of thousands of displaced Ukrainian people fleeing their country in this time of war?

-Political buzzwords and polarizing commentary on global events are the norms in this day and age.
-And if we’re honest, most of us would confess we do not invest the time to find out what is actually going on in our world, beyond the opinions of our highly-charged American news media of choice.
-We know the world is groaning because we all feel it—even our children; but do we have a clue about the significance behind these current groans?
+Political buzzwords and polarizing commentary on global events are just normal now.
+And if we’re honest, most of us would confess we do not invest the time to find out (or we simply try to avoid) what is actually going on in our world.
+We know the world is groaning because we all feel it—even our children; but do we fully understand the significance behind these current groans?
 Investing the time it takes to better understand global affairs can make a big difference as we attempt to train up our children’s hearts and minds.
-That is why it is so important that we, as Christian parents, intentionally wrestle with the current refugee crisis across the planet.
+That is why it is so important that we, as Christian parents, intentionally wrestle with the current refugee crisis across our planet.

-My family and I are missionaries serving in Berlin, Germany, working primarily with refugees and displaced people from the Middle East, which gives us a front-row seat to this situation.
+My family and I are missionaries serving in Germany, working primarily with refugees and displaced people from the Middle East, which gives us an up-close perspective of precious people struggling to start over because of war in their homelands.
+This week, because of the recent fighting in Ukraine, we’ve seen over 100 Ukrainian orphans arrive in our region with more to follow, I’m sure.
 We have the privilege of holding many broken people in our arms who have fled unspeakable horrors, and we have the joy of seeing the power of Jesus Christ begin to transform their hearts and heal their wounds.